 3. Security Emerges as the Biggest Challenge

-The number of objects connected with Internet of Things is expected to reach between 6.6 billion to 30 billion by 2020, according to Statista.
+The number of objects connected with the Internet of Things is expected to reach between 6.6 billion to 30 billion by 2020, according to Statista.
 In the wake of it, the pressure to create secure mobility solutions is mounting high on IoT developers.
-Moreover, BYOD (Bring Your Own Device) implementation and deployment asks for added layer of security because enterprise data often goes beyond the physical contact of enterprises.
+Moreover, BYOD (Bring Your Own Device) implementation and deployment ask for added layer of security because enterprise data often goes beyond the physical contact of enterprises.

 You will like reading this: How IoT App Development Helps Deliver a Superior Customer Experience

 4. IoT Along with Artificial Intelligence To Be A Game Changer

 According to a Mckinsey report, enterprises invested a whopping sum between $26 billion and $39 billion in 2016 to adopt artificial intelligence.
 While high tech/telecom companies remained the early adopters of IoT, automotive and financial services remained at number two, and hospitality, healthcare and educations at the bottom.
 Indeed, the bottom industries will catch up AI over the time.
 However, with IoT becoming the backbone of today's infrastructure, IoT developers need to get acquainted with the art of creating AI-powered IoT applications that can help their clients make better use of data insights.
 Interestingly, the combination is expected to do wonder.
 Data-driven business approach is helping businesses to drive production, brand awareness, customer acquisition, customer service and, ultimately the business ROI (return on investment).

 5. IoT Businesses to Have Greater Access to Capital